-The Group's profit attributable to equity holders in this year was HK\$526,511,000, as compared to profit of HK\$505,947,000 in last year.
-The increase in profit this year was mainly attributable to increase in fair value of investment properties held by the Group.
+The Group's profit attributable to equity holders in this year was HK\$924,307,000, as compared to profit of HK\$527,488,000 in last year.
+The increase in profit this year was mainly attributable to increase in fair value of investment properties held by the Group and its associated companies.